 For admission, we require completion of an appropriate undergraduate degree or the equivalent.
 In addition, you'll need to submit:

-- Completed application, including three letters of recommendation.
+- Completed application, including transcript(s), three letters of recommendation, and statement of purpose.

 - An analytic essay or research paper that engages a music-theoretic issue.